 Before the pandemic there was already a move to flying less as travellers became increasingly aware of their carbon footprint.
 Will the combination of environmental awareness and virus concerns mean that we will fly less often?

 Then at the other end, we may be screened again; a lot of airports already check people’s temperature on arrival.
 Various certification schemes are being looked at.
 Once there's a vaccine, there’s a strong probability that we’ll need a valid certificate in the same way a yellow fever certificate is needed by some countries.
+Border controls will be as contactless as possible.

 Cycling has increased in popularity around the globe, and it is anticipated that there will be a growth in travelling by bike in major cities, with authorities encouraging it.
+Many cities have introduced new cycle lanes on roads.

 Road trips and car hire are expected to rise, as travelling in a clean car is lower risk than public transport.
-And will this mean that campervans and caravans are even more popular than ever?
+And will this mean that campervans, motorhomes and caravans are even more popular than ever?
 They also have the advantage of providing clean and controllable sleeping arrangements, too.
 What's not to like?

 There is currently a focus on deep cleaning properties.
 Electro-static sprayers are in demand and new protocols are being introduced for staff.
 Self or contactless check-in will become the norm, and staff will do what they can to distance themselves from clients.